squint-cljs/squint/README.md

 - `:paths`: the source paths to search for files.
 At the moment, only `.cljc` and `.cljs` are supported.
 - `:extension`: the preferred extension to output, which defaults to `.mjs`, but can be set to `.jsx` for React(-like) projects.
+- `:copy-resources`: a set of keywords that represent file extensions of files that should be copied over from source paths.
+E.g. `:css`, `:json`.
+Strings may also be used which represent regexes which are processed through `re-find`.

 See [examples/vite-react](examples/vite-react) for an example project which uses a `squint.edn`.